LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 ## Introduction

-This tutorial guides **individuals seeking greater control and transparency in their data processing through setting up a local Large Language Model (LLM) environment.*** We'll use Ollama as the backend and the Page Assist extension in your browser for this purpose.
+This tutorial guides **individuals seeking greater control and transparency in their data processing by setting up a local Large Language Model (LLM) environment.*** We'll use Ollama as the backend and the Page Assist extension in your browser for this purpose.

 #### <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Face%20in%20Clouds.png" alt="Face in Clouds" width="25" height="25" /> Challenges with Cloud-Based AI Services